AQ Group AB Earnings Call Transcripts

 -

-Q3 2024 saw a 9% drop in net sales and a 14% decline in EPS, but operating cash flow and the equity ratio remain strong.
-Growth continues in power grid, defense, and railway segments, while acquisitions and investments in technology and sustainability support future prospects.
+Q3 2024 saw a 9% drop in net sales and a 6% decline in EBIT, but strong cash flow and a robust balance sheet.
+Growth in electrification, defense, and railway segments partially offset declines in other areas, while recent acquisitions outperformed expectations.

 -